Arctic Infrastructure Science Talks

 - It has been only recently that the social sciences and humanities have engaged with infrastructure in earnest.
 Anthropology was a latecomer to infrastructure studies, but more recently there has been a veritable explosion of anthropological literature on the subject.
 A main thrust of anthropological research has been conducted to show how infrastructures become terrains for political engagement.
 Thus, social anthropology explores infrastructure as political and modernisation projects and social agents.
 It focuses on infrastructure imaginaries, promises and process of (mal)functioning, ruination, and reconstruction to investigate cultural dynamics and social conflicts and movements.
 Social scientists and anthropologists focusing on Arctic infrastructure have been studying entanglements between local and Indigenous communities and infrastructure in the contexts of rapid climate change, remoteness, and resource extaction.
 While there is a long history of social impact assessments of development projects, we argue that anthropologists, and other social scientists working in the Arctic, should focus more on social configurations of privileges and ineqalities resulting from the affordances and “fly-over” effects of infrastructure, as well as on different forms of knowledge produced by infrastructure.
 The main goal of our talk is to provide an overview of recent developments in anthropological research on infrastructure.
 During this talk we will keep a regional focus on the Arctic and provide empirical examples from our research projects.

-- Thurs, January 16: History of Arctic infrastructure development in Alaska and Russia
+- Thu, January 16 (Online): History of Arctic infrastructure development in Alaska and Russia

 - By 1968, the Arctic was almost unrecognizable compared with the turn of the twentieth century.
 New airfields stood at the center of new military bases, new pipelines and roads connected urban areas with this militarized infrastructure, new cities in the Soviet Arctic emerged from Gulags, weather and radar stations lined Soviet and North American Arctic coasts, new harbor facilities opened the Northern Sea Route to regular use, and atomic weapons—including the largest nuclear bomb ever detonated—were regularly exploded in the Arctic.
 This spiderweb sprawl of infrastructure had profound social, political, economic, and environmental implications for local peoples and their larger nation states.
 This presentation details how the circumpolar North became central to global geopolitics and precipitated the unprecedented industrialization and militarization of the region between 1900 and 1968.